-This is a rare condition in which impaired activity of the hypothalamus or pituitary glands results in the below-normal function of the gonads (female ovaries and male testicles).
-This also results in abnormally low levels of the hormones normally produced, i.e. FSH and LH, estrogen, progesterone and testosterone.
+This is a rare condition in which impaired activity of the hypothalamus or pituitary glands results in the below-normal function of the gonads (ovaries and testicles).

 A major control center within the brain.
 Among many functions, it regulates the secretion of gonadotropins (FSH and LH) by the pituitary.